Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B5cAjdFTltY.md

 ### Transcript

-> think that's unlikely and while we're on the topic of the map i also saw a question about terraforming which is also something that definitely is not happening
+> think that's unlikely and while we're on the topic of the map I also saw a question about terraforming which is also something that definitely is not happening
 >
 > [Music]
 >